isomerpages/isomerpages-isomergovsg/_resources/5-managing-color-of-your-website.md

 The **secondary** color is displayed in the following elements:
 * the key highlights buttons in the homepage
 * the page banner in the inner website pages (all except the homepage)

+> Note: If you are picking a new primary or secondary color for your Isomer website, please ensure that the color fulfills the minimum color contrast ratio of 4.5 for accessibility.
+If you have any questions regarding this, please reach out to us via Slack or email us at <admin@isomer.gov.sg>

 ---